How Many People Use PayPal? 20+ PayPal Statistics for 2026

-It has now been almost a quarter-century since PayPal emerged as the main outlet for processing online payments, including peer-to-peer transfers.
+It has now been a quarter-century since PayPal emerged as the main outlet for processing online payments, including peer-to-peer transfers.
 And while almost every aspect of the online landscape has changed over that time, one fact remains - PayPal is still the number one.

-Over 83% of consumers now expect the option to pay bills online, and PayPal statistics show that the fintech company is a key player in fulfilling those expectations.
+Over 83% of consumers now expect the option to pay bills online, and statistics show that the fintech company is a key player in fulfilling those expectations.
 In addition to paying bills, it facilitates peer-to-peer purchases, borrowing, credit agreements, and so much more.

 Here’s what you need to know about one of the world’s biggest fintech companies.

-- Over 426 million active PayPal accounts are currently used.
+- Over 439 million active PayPal accounts are used in 2026.

 - Users over 50 years of age are the fastest-growing demographic of PayPal customers.

-- 9% of US children had a PayPal account in 2020.
+- 9% of US children have a PayPal account.

-PayPal Usage Stats
+PayPal Usage Numbers

 PayPal was one of the first fintech companies to capitalize on the digital revolution toward the end of the 20th century, not least by connecting with eBay (who would later buy the company for $1.5 billion before relinquishing it again) and has continued to thrive in the 21st century.
-As more and more people turn to online shopping, the company’s rate of growth has been accelerated further still.

-As of Q4 2021, there are 426 million active users on PayPal worldwide.
+As of Q4 2025, there are 439 million active users on PayPal worldwide.

 (Statista)